Update cookies preferences

 Examples of usage

 The examples are to be used just as inspiration for using the specific users.
 There are multiple possibilities and possible combinations available.
 It is possible to use non-logged users, users logged by name/password, remote users on specific IP address, or to combine the permissions for name, password and IP address together for one user.
-The combinations may also be created dynamically, when the user logs in by name/password from a specific IP address (one user only by name/password and the second user just by IP) and thus having two configuration users simultaneously and having the permissions of both (the resulting combination of permissions can then be much higher).
+The combinations may also be created dynamically, when the user logs in by name/password from a specific IP address (one user only by name/password and the second user only by IP) and thus having two configuration users simultaneously and having the permissions of both (the resulting combination of permissions can then be much higher).

 The whole application is protected by login: For this purpose, the strict login mode is used (see the "Strict mode of network users login into the application requiring the use of both name and password" configurator).
 This way it is requested for all network users to log in by name/password.
 The non-logged user $NOUSER_NET is irrelevant for this mode.
 In the permissions, it is not recommended to use the $ANY and $ANY_NET user groups, that would soften the need for login.
 In the network application, the Web browser logs in only once and then it provides the name/password on request each time.
 It is the recommende application mode.